nogalpaulina/hrs-portlets/README.md

 ### Roles

-+ `hasRole` : JSON suitable for driving a `switch` widget switching on whether the employee has a specific role specifified by Portlet resource URL request parameter `role`.
++ `hasRole` : JSON suitable for driving a `switch` widget switching on whether the employee has a specific role specified by Portlet resource URL request parameter `role`.
 In uPortal 4.2, this translates to an HTTP request parameter of `pP_role`.
 + `rolesAsListOfLinks` : JSON suitable for driving a `list-of-links` widget representing the user's HRS roles.
 Useful for troubleshooting.